Abandoned & Little-Known Airfields:Thompson

 with several paved taxiways leading to hangars.

-At least two small aircraft were visible parked on the field.
+At least 2 small aircraft were visible parked on the field.

 Rancho California Airport was listed among active airports in the 1977 Pilot's Guide to CA Airports (according to Chris Kennedy).